 Keywords: Quantum simulation, quantum computing, many-body physics, quantum optics

-During my physics studies at the Technical University in Munich (TUM) I developed a strong interest in the theory of quantum many-body dynamics.
-Driven by this interest, already for my diploma work I moved to Innsbruck (Austria) where I continued with a PhD program in the group of P. Zoller, supervised by A. J. Daley.
+I am a permanent CNRS researcher at CESQ/ISIS and joined the team in Strasbourg in 2016.
+After my undergraduate studies at the Technical University in Munich (TUM) I moved to Innsbruck (Austria) where I continued with a PhD program in the group of P. Zoller, supervised by A. J. Daley.
 During my PhD years I moved to the University of Pittsburgh (USA) as a visiting research scholar until graduation in 2012.
 I stayed in the US, working as a post-doc at JILA (Boulder, USA) in the group of A. M. Rey.
-In 2016 I joined the quantum matter theory group as permanent CNRS researcher (chargé de recherche) at the IPCMS.
-My research interest is centered around numerical approaches to non-equilibrium dynamics of quantum many-body models (utilizing e.g. time-dependent DMRG/matrix product states, or semi-classical phase-space methods).
-In particular, I'm interested in the dynamics of setups with (ultra-)cold atoms and associated quantum effects such as entanglement build-up.
-Furthermore, my recent research is focused on open system/quantum optics approaches (involving e.g. cavity couplings) to molecular arrangements and condensed matter systems.

 Keywords: Cavity-QED, Plasmonics, Superconductivity, Transport, Numerical methods (Non-Equilibrium Green's Functions).